damonvjanis/podium-backend-coding-assessment/README.md

 # Podium Backend Coding Assessment

+## Easy online visual
+I've added Phoenix and deployed to Heroku for a quick visual of the top three most positive reviews without having to compile and run the program: https://damon-podium.herokuapp.com

 ## Instructions for running the program

 1. Download or clone the git repo from [GitHub](https://github.com/podium-eng-recruiting/backend-coding-assessment-damonvjanis-1298)